netdata/netdata/collectors/fping.plugin/README.md

 ## alarms

-netdata will automatically attach a few alarms for each host.
+Netdata will automatically attach a few alarms for each host.
 Check the [latest versions of the fping alarms](../../health/health.d/fping.conf)

 ## Additional Tips